-ATLAS is an asteroid impact early warning system being developed by the University of Hawaii and funded by NASA.
-It consists of two telescopes, 100 miles apart, which automatically scan the whole sky several times every night looking for moving objects.
+ATLAS is an asteroid impact early warning system developed by the University of Hawaii and funded by NASA.
+It consists of four telescopes (Hawaii ×2, Chile, South Africa), which automatically scan the whole sky several times every night looking for moving objects.

 Location of the ATLAS telescopes